 Prefect Cloud: Up and Running

-In this guide, we will look at a quick way to get Prefect Cloud flow deployments up and running on your local machine.
+In this guide, we will look at a minimal and quick way to get Prefect Cloud flow deployments up and running on your local machine.
 We will write a simple flow, build its Docker storage, deploy to Prefect Cloud, and orchestrate a run with the Local Agent.
 No extra infrastructure required!

 In order to start using Prefect Cloud we need to set up our authentication.
 Head to the UI and retrieve a